Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Shit.
 It was all he could do to smile and laugh before he stepped out.
 The moment he was far away enough from his family…he damn near went to pieces.

 They were gonna do it.
-And he possibly---maybe probably---wouldn’t come back.
+And he possibly - maybe probably - wouldn’t come back.

 God, he was scared.
 Not of dying, he’d faced that every day on Nightmare for six years.
 And then against that gunship that blew his foot off, and when *Sanctuary* was destroyed, and running from the giant termites on Lucent, and fighting on Akyawentuo…he’d brushed with death often enough now, seen it take enough people, that he didn’t really worry about it.
 It’d either not happen, in which case not a problem, or it would in which case, he’d no longer be in a position to have *any* feelings about it or anything else.